Breastfeeding and Diabetes

 - Always keep a close eye on your blood sugar levels.

 - Make sure that your baby is latched on properly.
-Mothers with diabetes have an increased risk of thrush and mastitis, which is why it is essential for them to look after their nipples and drain their breasts regularly.
+Mothers with diabetes have an increased risk of thrush and mastitis, so they must look after their nipples and drain their breasts regularly.

 - Stay relaxed while breastfeeding.